A checking account is a bank account that gives you easy, daily access to your money through deposits, withdrawals and payments.

 Here’s how to fill out a check.

 Checking accounts also provide a way for you to receive payments.
 If someone writes you a check, you can deposit it into your account from your phone, at an ATM or at a physical location (branch).
-At most companies, you can fill out paperwork and your employer will put your money directly into your account, a process called direct deposit.
+At most companies, you can fill out paperwork and your employer will put your money directly into your account, a process called direct deposit (or ACH).

 You should never open a bank account unless it is federally insured.
 Make sure that the bank you are considering is covered by the Federal Deposit Insurance Corporation to the maximum amount of $250,000.
 That way, even if something happens to your bank, you won’t lose your money.